Tile drainage: Application

 Roots of most crop plants require adequate air to prosper.
-Excess subsurface water fills the pores in soil and inhibits their growth by depriving roots deprives of air, resulting in root rot and plant death.
+Excess subsurface water fills the pores in soil and inhibits their growth by depriving roots of air, resulting in root rot and plant death.

 An additional reason for sub-surface drainage is to ensure sufficient soil firmness for tillage and other access by heavy machinery to tend and harvest a crop.

 Increased crop yields

 Most crops require specific soil moisture conditions, and do not grow well in wet, mucky soil.
 Even in soil that is not mucky the roots of most plants do not grow much deeper than the water table.
 Early in the growing season when water is in ample supply, plants are small and do not require as much water.
 During this time, the plants do not need to develop their roots to reach the water.
 As the plants grow and use more water water becomes more scarce.
 During this time, the water table begins to fall.
 Plants then need to develop roots to reach the water.
 During periods of dryness the water table can fall faster than the rate at which plants grow roots to reach it, which condition can gravely stress the plants.

 By installing tile drainage, the water table is effectively lowered and plants can properly develop their roots.
 The lack of water saturation of soil permits oxygen to remain in the pores of the soil for use by roots.
 Drain tile prevents the roots from being under the water table during wet periods, which can stress the plants.
 By removing excess water crops use the water that their roots have access to more effectively.
 An increase in crop yield can be summarized as forcing plants to develop more roots so that they can absorb more nutrients and water.

 The same principle operates in the pots of house plants: their drainage holes in the bottoms evacuate excess water from the medium so that air can fill the pores of the medium and be available to the roots which, if deprived of air by the saturation of the medium with water for a sufficient duration, will rot and die.
 Installing tile drainage in a field in a grid pattern achieves the same effect for a field of several hundred acres.